joaodath/doctorwhoapi/README.md

 ```

 The result is a JSON object containing everything saved inside said collection.
-Do that for every collection listed on `url/docs/collections`.
+Do that for every collection listed on [`How To Get Started`](https://github.com/joaodath/doctorwhoapi#how-to-get-started).

 After that, spin up your own instance of MongoDB and import each JSON object
 inside a different collection.